rhaiscript/book/src/engine/custom-syntax.md

 #### Function signature

-The function signature of an implementation is:
+The signature of an implementation function is as follows.

 > `Fn(context: &mut EvalContext, inputs: &[Expression]) -> Result<Dynamic, Box<EvalAltResult>>`